Skip to main content

 Step 1: Sign in with Microsoft

-We need these permissions to identify you, so you don’t need to tick “Consent on behalf of your organisation”.
+We need these permissions to identify you, so you don’t need to tick “Consent on behalf of your organization”.

 Step 3: Select a plan

-Select a plan that would be a good fit for your organisation.
+Select a plan that would be a good fit for your organization.
 This will help us connect you with the right people on our team.

 Step 4: Grant “global permissions”